carsdotcom/skelebot/docs/installing.md

 # Executing

-Once it is install, you will be able to use Skelebot from anywhere on the system with the `skelebot` command.
+Once it is installed, you will be able to use Skelebot from anywhere on the system with the `skelebot` command.

 ```
 > skelebot